Investigating critical flicker fusion frequency for monitoring gas narcosis in divers | Canada Hyperbarics Skip to main content

 Canadian Relevance

 This study involved Canadian authors, making it directly relevant to Canadian research in diving physiology.
-While gas narcosis itself is not a Health Canada-recognized indication for HBOT, the study's focus on diver safety relates to conditions like decompression sickness and arterial gas embolism, which are recognized.
+While gas narcosis itself is not a Health Canada-recognised indication for HBOT, the study's focus on diver safety relates to conditions like decompression sickness and arterial gas embolism, which are recognised.

 Study Limitations